brutus/wtforms-html5/README.md

 widgets and validators — just use vanilla [WTForms][].

 _Current Function_: recent versions of __WTForms HTML5__ (starting with 0.2)
-contain only one function: `get_html5_kwargs` — it adds the automatically generated keys to the _render keywords_ of a [WTForms][] field.
+contain a function: `get_html5_kwargs` — it adds the automatically generated keys to the _render keywords_ of a [WTForms][] field.
 A slim subclass of the new default _Meta_ class for forms is also provided: `AutoAttrMeta`.
 If you use this class as your forms _Meta_, you get the automatic attributes for all fields in your form, just like in the original version of __WTForms HTML5__.

 ## Supported Auto–Attributes